shivangrk/shivangrk.github.io/README.md

 United Kingdom

 ## Summary
 Demonstrated skills for 13 + years in developing and testing enterprise applications across Banking & Finance, Equity Markets, Multimedia, Infrastructure, Networking, Security and Data- intensive applications.
-Proficient in various SDLC stages and tools, excelling in creating fully integrated applications.
-Successfully designed & delivered solutions, positively impacting a number of customers, contributing to increases profits.
+Proficient in coding best practices and design patterns, code and data versioning, dependency management, code quality and optimisation, error handling, logging, monitoring, validation and alerting.
+Successfully designed & delivered solutions, impacting a number of customers, contributing to increased profits.

 ## Skills
 -	Programming languages: Python & have also worked in NodeJS, JavaScript, Java, shell scripting, SQL, and C.